peterbrowse/musarc/README.md

 musarch
 =======

-A stylistically simple music player made with three.js.
+A stylistically simple music experiment to create generative artwork based on a user initiated search on soundcloud.